Puppy’s First Week

 Block all access to pools, ponds, and dangerous areas as puppies can squirm through some fairly tiny spaces, and check the fences for even the smallest hole.
 Cover any small spots in the house that a puppy could hide in such as under beds and behind wardrobes and make sure that all the doors to cupboards and drawers are always left closed.

 Setting strong ground rules for the family is the first step to making sure that the new puppy receives consistent messages on what is good behaviour and what isn’t acceptable and a routine needs to be put in place as this will make training the pup so much easier.

-Sit everyone in the household down and decide on where the puppy will eat, sleep and go to the toilet.
-Prepare a schedule for when the puppy will be fed, be played with and be trained.
-In the beginning, everyone will agree to do anything, even the poo pick-ups, but of course you need to be prepared for their enthusiasm to wain when the reality of these jobs kicks in.
+Sit everyone in the household down and decide where the puppy will eat, sleep and go to the toilet.
+Prepare a schedule for when the puppy will be fed, played with, and be trained.
+In the beginning, everyone will agree to do anything, even the poo pick-ups, but of course, you need to be prepared for their enthusiasm to wain when the reality of these jobs kicks in.

 Make sure everyone knows how to lavish the puppy with praise when it is doing the right thing since puppies respond quickly to rewards.
 For a dog, the period between five and twelve weeks is critical for their development so everyone in the household needs to be consistent in what is acceptable for the pup and how to train it to behave well.

 Rewarding a pup is all about using a bright and happy voice to repeat terms like ‘good boy, Fido’ or ‘well done Fido’.
 Using toys as a reward is also a great idea but be a little bit careful if using treats as very young puppies can get an upset tummy when new foods are introduced.
 If treats are to be used, use only those that it is already used to even if it is just from their normal dinner.